vincentbosc/elasticsearch-search-consultant/content/index.md

 ---
 title: From Elasticsearch Consultant to Search Specialist
 ---
----
-# From Elasticsearch Consultant to Search Specialist
-**Mastering the craft of relevance and search experience**

----

 ## Why this site exists
 Elasticsearch consultants already know how to build, scale, and secure clusters.
 But the real power of search lies beyond the infrastructure — it’s in how people *find* and *understand* information.